 Eve Graham and Danny Finn

-Between 1978 and 1980 Danny also maintained his connection with Wishful Thinking and became a member of a new group, Prima Donna.
+Between 1978 and 1980 Danny continued to work with Eve, though he maintained his connection with Wishful Thinking and also became a member of a new group, Prima Donna.

 In 1978 Wishful Thinking's single Hiroshima was a hit again in Germany.
 Bigger the second time around than it had been the first, the record spent 23 weeks in the Top 20 and almost a year in the Top 50.
 On 21st September 1978 it peaked at number 8.
-Danny, Tony and the two Johns recorded some new material together and released a couple of singles in Germany, America and State Fair Majorette.
+Danny, Tony and the two Johns recorded some new material together and released a couple of singles in Germany, America / You Lay Me Down (Atlantic ATL 11 222) and State Fair Majorette / Crash At Honolulu (Global Records and Tapes 0033.215).
 John Redpath then decided to quit the band and it appeared that it was finally the end of the road for Wishful Thinking.

-Wishful Thinking's enduring popularity in Germany persuaded Danny Finn, Tony Collier and John Franklin to re-form again in 1980 (this time as a trio).
-They released what turned out to be their last single, Tightrope Man.
-It was produced by Gavin Dare and Dave Howman, who also had a hand in writing and producing Eve Graham's 1980 album, Woman Of The World.
+However, Wishful Thinking's enduring popularity in Germany persuaded Danny Finn, Tony Collier and John Franklin to re-form again in 1980, this time as a trio.
+They released what turned out to be their last single, Tightrope Man / (It's All About) Loving You (Global Records and Tapes 0033.228).
+It was produced by Gavin Dare and Dave Howman, who also had a hand in writing and producing Eve Graham's 1980 album, Woman Of The World (Celebrity Records LP ACLP 007).

 1980 was a busy year for Danny.
-In addition to the Wishful Thinking single, he contributed vocals to one of the tracks on Eve's album.
-On 9th April he also represented the UK in the Eurovision Song Contest as lead singer with the group Prima Donna.
+In addition to the Wishful Thinking single, he also provided vocals, albeit uncredited, for Eve's Woman Of The World album and, on 9th April, represented the UK in the Eurovision Song Contest as lead singer with the group Prima Donna.

 The six members of Prima Donna were brought together especially for the contest.
 The line-up was modelled on the Guys 'n' Dolls formula of three "guys" and three "dolls", paired off on stage as happy young couples.
 As journalist Penny Allen told it, Danny's involvement in Prima Donna came about after a visit to a fortune teller: